-We cash the ♠Q (play the honours from the short suit first) and follow with the ♠A K to see how suit splits.
+We cash the ♠Q (play the honors from the short suit first) and follow with the ♠A K to see how suit splits.
 Are they 3-3?
 Nope - East shows out on the third Spade, indicating a 4-2 break and telling us that West has the boss Spade.
 However, rather than turn our attention to another suit we simply continue with Spades, all the time throwing away our useless Diamonds.

-This gives West his master ♣J but in return we make the ♠7 on table as the "long" Spade.
-We have two ways of reaching the master Spade on table - the ♠A and the ♣A so we are safe for nine tricks.
+This gives West his master ♣J but in return we make the ♣7 on table as the "long" Spade.
+We have an easy way of reaching the master Spade on table - the ◆A - so we are safe for nine tricks.